-9. The UDM may notify the LMF on changes of user consent at any time after step 5 using Nudm_SDM_Notification including SUPI and Subscription data type set to "User consent".
-If user consent is no longer granted for a user for which data has been collected the LMF performs step 10 and step 11.
-The LMF may unsubscribe to be notified of user consent updates from UDM for each SUPI for which data consent has been revoked, using Nudm_SDM_Unsubscribe including SUPI and Subscription data type set to "User consent".
+9. The UDM may notify the LMF on changes of LCS privacy profile at any time after step 5 using Nudm_SDM_Notification including SUPI and Subscription data type set to "LCS privacy".
+If LCS request is no longer granted for a user for which data has been collected the LMF performs step 10 and step 11.
+The LMF may unsubscribe to be notified of LCS privacy updates from UDM for each SUPI for which the LCS request has been revoked, using Nudm_SDM_Unsubscribe including SUPI and Subscription data type set to "LCS privacy".

 10. The LMF request NG-RAN to stop reporting input data for the target UE.